 2. Intranet Site Navigation

 Intranet Site Navigation offers access to intranet applications and pages specific to the site you are currently on.
 These would likely not be within the global navigation as they relate to the project or department depending on the use case for this Intranet Site.
 When you are browsing between Applications and Pages on a specific Site, this navigation will remain in the left navigation menu column for easy access.

 3. Single Page Navigation

-Page Navigation is available with Mega Menus, giving you the option of adding in menu widgets or dynamic content.
+Page Navigation is available with Mega Menus, giving you the option of adding menu widgets or dynamic content.
 This widget is available only on the page it is added to.
-This is a great idea for Quick Links, allowing easy access to popular area of the intranet, but may not be required to be accessible on all pages of the site or Global Menu Navigation options.
+This is a great idea for Quick Links, allowing easy access to the popular areas of the intranet, but may not be required to be accessible on all pages of the site or Global Menu Navigation options.

-Once you have the above core concepts, onboarding new users, security infrastructure and navigation process in place, you will have the foundation to manage the majority of intranet administrator tasks thrown at you and you are well on your way to building and managing a successful intranet.
+Once you have the above core concepts, onboarding new users, security infrastructure, and navigation process in place, you will have the foundation to manage the majority of intranet administrator tasks thrown at you and you are well on your way to building and managing a successful intranet.